Theoretical Analyses of Multiobjective Evolutionary Algorithms on Multimodal Objectives: SEMO Cannot Optimize Functions

-In the following Theorem~\ref{thm:semoojzj}, we show that the SEMO cannot cope with the multimodality of the $\ojzj_{n,k}$ function.
-Even with infinite time, it does not find the full Pareto front of any $\ojzj$ function. \begin{theorem} For all $n,k\in \N$ with $k \in [2..\lfloor \frac n2 \rfloor]$, the SEMO cannot optimize the $\ojzj_{n,k}$ function. \end{theorem} \begin{proof} Note that any individual with $m' \in [k..n-k]$ ones has the function value $(m'+k,n-m'+k) \ge (2k,2k)$.
+\begin{proof} Note that any individual with $m' \in [k..n-k]$ ones has the function value $(m'+k,n-m'+k) \ge (2k,2k)$.
 Since a search point with $m \in [1..k-1]$ ones has the function value $(m+k,m)\le(2k-1,k-1)$ and a search point with $m \in [1..k-1]$ zeros has the function value $(m,m+k)\le(k-1,2k-1)$, we know that any newly-generated search point with number of ones in $[k..n-k]$ will lead to the removal from the current population of all individuals with number of zeros or ones in $[1..k-1]$ and will also prevent any such individual from entering the population in the future.

 W.l.o.g., suppose that the initial individual has at most $\frac n2$ ones.
 We show that $1^n$ can never enter the population.
 Assume first that never in this run of the SEMO a search point with $n-k$ ones is generated.
-Since each offspring has a Hamming distance of one from its parent, the statement ``Never an individual with $n-k$ or more ones is generated'' is a loop invariant.
-In particular, the search point $1^n$ is never generated.
+Since each offspring has a Hamming distance of one from its parent, the statement ``Never an individual with $n-k$ or more ones is generated'' {holds in each generation.} In particular, the search point $1^n$ is never generated.

 Hence assume now that at some time $t$ for the first time an individual $x$ with $n-k$ ones is generated.
 As in the previous paragraph, up to this point no search point with more than $n-k$ ones is generated.
 In particular, the point $1^n$ is not generated so far.
 Since $x$ lies on the Pareto front, it enters the population.
 From this point on, by our initial considerations, no individual with $n-k+1$ to $n-1$ ones can enter the population.
 In particular, at no time a parent with $n-1$ ones can be selected, which is a necessary precondition for generating the point~$1^n$.
 Consequently, the point~$1^n$ will never be generated. \end{proof}